sagemath/trac_to_gh/Issue 8335.md

 CC:  @defeo @rbeezer hds simonking @zimmermann6 @xcaruso @pjbruin mraum @fredstro jcooley @loefflerd dfesti

+Keywords: days49 sd51

-Implements coercion within lattices of finite fields lying above the same prime.
+Implements coercion within lattices of finite fields lying above the same prime when implemented with Conway polynomials.

 ```
-sage: k = GF(9)
+sage: k = GF(9, conway=True, prefix='z')
-sage: l = GF(27)
+sage: l = GF(27, conway=True, prefix='z')
 sage: x = k.gen() + l.gen(); x
 z6^5 + 2*z6^4 + 2*z6^3 + z6^2 + 2*z6 + 1
 sage: x.parent()
 Finite Field in z6 of size 3^6
 ```

+When using the `conway` and `prefix` parameters, one does not need to specify an explicit variable name; if no variable name is given, it is constructed from the `prefix` and the degree (as in the above code snippet).

-This feature is implemented for fields outside the range of the Conway polynomial database by the implementation of a function for finding pseudo-Conway polynomials: polynomials that satisfy all of the algebraic constraints on Conway polynomials without the lexicographic constraint that imposes uniqueness.
+In the future, the functionality of this ticket will be incorporated into that for algebraic closures of finite fields.
+It will then be possible to construct compatible systems of finite fields outside the range of the Conway polynomial database using the pseudo-Conway polynomials from #14958: polynomials that satisfy all of the algebraic constraints on Conway polynomials without the lexicographic constraint that imposes uniqueness.

-Finite fields no longer require an explicit variable name (though they still accept one).
-If a variable name is given, then outside the range of the Conway polynomial database a random or sparse polynomial is used for speed reasons; if no variable name is given then either a Conway polynomial or pseudo-Conway polynomial is used.

-Also adds methods `any_root` and `squarefree_decomposition` to polynomials over finite fields.
+Apply:
+* [attachment:trac_8335-finite_field_coerce-5.11.b3-14888.patch]
+* [attachment:trac_8335-no_pseudo.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/8335